ubccpsc/310/docs/textbook/2-analytical-code-design/testability/index.md

 <Youtube id="Z93-c4ngxGw" />

-Being able to isolate a fault within the code under test is crucial to be able to quickly determine what has caused a failure so it can be resolved.
+Together, controllability and observability give us what we really want: isolatability, or the ability to isolate a fault within the code under test.
+Isolatability is crucial to be able to quickly determine what has caused a failure so it can be resolved.
 This is challenging in large modern systems due to the number of (often third party) dependencies software systems have.
 For example, if a data access routine fails is it the logic in the routine or is it a failure in the underlying database?
 At its simplest level, isolateability can be increased by decomposing larger functions into smaller more self-contained functions that can be tested independently.

 Sometimes code will have complex dependencies, requiring isolation through simulation.
 In simulation-based environments code dependencies are _mocked_ or _stubbed_ whereby they are replaced with developer-created fake components that take known inputs and return known values (e.g., a ```MockLoginRejectController```) would always return false for a ```login(user, pass)``` without needing to check a user store, database, or external system.
 In this way the developer can test their code that uses ```login(..)``` and ensure it handles the false case correctly without fear that a bug in the real login controller may return an incorrect or inconsistent value.
 In addition to isolation, mocking also greatly increases performance and makes components less prone to non-determinism as the result being returned is usually fixed and not dependent on some external complex computation.
 Mocking can also make it possible to test program states that would otherwise be hard to trigger in practice (for instance if you want to test a situation where a remote service is down you can have a ```MockTimeoutService``` that just does not respond to requests).